RalphHightower/blog/_posts/2025/01/2025-01-30-TrumpFuckedFederalStateLocalGovt.md

 - “This is what we were worried about ― some enormous, broad thing that would stop funding for huge swaths of the government that he simply doesn’t like and doesn’t agree with.
 He says he’s going after grants, loans and federal financial assistance, and he calls it three out of ten trillion dollars, so theoretically he’s pausing like a third of government funding ― which is illegal and massive.”

-[Trump](https://www.whitehouse.gov/) and his allies have long opposed the Impoundment Control Act, which sets limits on how much a president can restrict money that’s been approved by Congress.
+[Trump](https://www.whitehouse.gov/) and his allies have long opposed the Impoundment Control Act, which sets limits on how much a president can restrict money that’s been approved by [Congress](https://www.congress.gov/(.
 This latest order may be designed to spark a legal battle and ensure the Impoundment Control Act is reviewed by the U.S. Supreme Court, where conservatives hold a 6-3 majority.

 [University of Michigan](https://umich.edu/) law professor Samuel Bagenstos, also served in the Biden administration as general counsel at both the Office of Management and Budget as well as the Department of Health and Human Services:

-- “The [Trump](https://www.whitehouse.gov/) Administration is ostentatiously flouting [Congress's,](https://www.congress.gov/) power of the purse, which is one of the most basic principles of our republic.
+- “The [Trump](https://www.whitehouse.gov/) Administration is ostentatiously flouting [[Congress](https://www.congress.gov/('s,](https://www.congress.gov/) power of the purse, which is one of the most basic principles of our republic.
 It’s almost like they’re daring people to sue them so they can challenge the constitutionality of the [Impoundment Control Act](https://www.gao.gov/legal/appropriations-law/impoundment-control-act-resources) and get the Supreme Court to decide the issue as soon as possible.”

 ### Federal Government Agencies Impacted